yahalom98/API_Assignment_BASMACH/README.md

 4. Search for any IP addresses or domains and see the key information and location.

 Useful resources
-Figma - Paste your design image to check the size of containers, width, etc.
+# Figma - Paste your design image to check the size of containers, width, etc.
-Perfect Pixel - Awesome Chrome extension that helps you to match the pixels of the provided design.
+# Perfect Pixel - Awesome Chrome extension that helps you to match the pixels of the provided design.
-IPify - real-time IP Geolocation API which has been replaced Leaflet - an open-source JavaScript library for mobile-friendly interactive maps Free Geo IP - provides a free IP gelocation API for software developers I am currently using.
-This is a temporary replacement Acknowledgments
+# IPify - real-time IP Geolocation API which has been replaced
+# Leaflet - an open-source JavaScript library for mobile-friendly interactive maps
+# Free Geo IP - provides a free IP gelocation API for software developers I am currently using.
+This is a temporary replacement
-A big thank you to anyone providing feedback on my solution.
-It definitely helps to find new ways to code and find easier solutions!